Make animated IMVU Pets with Blender

 Where to put the pet ^

-What this all means is that as the pets armature is being created, a bone will need to be moved to one of the locations mentioned and named appropriately.
-It's also important to note that bone names aren't so much important as the relationship between them; the 'root' bone must be the bone to which all other bones are connected.
+What this means is that as the pets armature is being created, a bone will need to be moved to one of the locations mentioned above and named appropriately.
+It's also important to note that bone names aren't so much important as the relationship between them; the pets 'root' bone must be the bone to which all other bones are connected.

 Animating the pet and making it move ^